 Missouri’s 2023 on track to see fewest unemployment claims in at least a decade

-Michael said he was told that his benefits would not arrive for roughly six to eight weeks.
+Michael said he was told that his benefits would not arrive for roughly 6 to 8 weeks.

-The department said while the holidays are a hectic time of year, their staff are handling the workload in a “normal” timeframe.
+The department said while the holidays are an exceptionally busy time of year, their staff are handling the work load in a “normal” timeframe.

-Browning said incomplete information, contradictory records, and alternative job separations can cause benefits delays.
+Browning said incomplete information, contradictory records and alternative job separations are examples of issues that can cause delays in benefits.

-According to Browning, the Regional Claims Centers routinely answer more than 2,100 calls per day.
-Mondays are always the highest call volume, and with Christmas falling on a Monday, DES received over 7,000 calls on the 26th, as well as 4,909 calls on December 18 and 2,848 on December 19.
+The Regional Claims Centers routinely answer more than 2,100 calls per day, according to Browning.
+Mondays are always the highest call volume and, with Christmas falling on a Monday, DES received over 7,000 calls on the 26th, as well as 4,909 calls on Dec.
+18 and 2,848 on Dec.
+19.

-Data from the Missouri Department of Labor and Industrial Relations shows that 2023 will see the fewest initial unemployment claims in at least a decade.
+Data from the Missouri Department of Labor and Industrial Relations shows 2023 is on track to see the fewest initial unemployment claims in at least a decade.

 YEAR — Initial Unemployment Claims Filed: